satwik-velamakanni/HuffamanCompression/README.md

-# Huffman Compression Algorithm in C++
+# Huffman Compression Tool in C++

-This project implements a file compression tool using the Huffman Coding Algorithm in C++.
-Huffman coding is a lossless data compression algorithm that uses variable-length codes to represent characters based on their frequencies.
-This implementation compresses files by creating an optimal binary tree for encoding and decoding.
+This project implements a file compression utility using the **Huffman Coding Algorithm** in C++.
+Huffman coding is a powerful **lossless data compression technique** that assigns variable-length binary codes to characters based on their frequency in the input file.
+The tool is designed to compress and decompress files efficiently by constructing an optimal binary tree for encoding and decoding data.

-## Features
+## Key Features

-- **Efficient Compression:** Uses Huffman coding to achieve lossless file compression.
+- **Lossless Compression:** Utilizes the Huffman algorithm to compress data without any loss of information.
-- **File Input/Output:** Compresses and decompresses files by reading from and writing to the file system.
+- **File Handling:** Supports reading files from the system for compression and writing the compressed data to the file system.
-- **Custom Huffman Tree:** Builds a Huffman Tree based on the frequency of characters in the input file.
+- **Huffman Tree Construction:** Dynamically builds a custom binary tree based on character frequencies from the input data.
-- **Binary File Support:** Supports compression of binary files.
+- **Binary File Compatibility:** Capable of compressing both text and binary files.
-- **Decompression:** Ability to decode a compressed file back to its original state.
+- **Full Decompression Support:** Restores compressed files to their original form using the Huffman tree.

-## How It Works
+## Compression Workflow

-1. **Frequency Calculation:** The algorithm first reads the input file to calculate the frequency of each character.
+1. **Character Frequency Analysis:** Reads the file and counts how often each character occurs.
-2. **Huffman Tree Construction:** A binary tree is built, where characters with higher frequencies have shorter codes.
+2. **Building the Huffman Tree:** Constructs a binary tree where frequently occurring characters get shorter binary codes.
-3. **File Compression:** Each character is replaced with its corresponding binary code to reduce file size.
+3. **Compression Process:** Replaces each character in the file with its unique binary code, reducing the overall file size.
-4. **File Decompression:** The encoded file is decoded using the Huffman Tree to reconstruct the original file.
+4. **Decompression Process:** Decodes the compressed file back to its original state by traversing the Huffman tree.